• Skip to primary navigation

 Instructions

-1. First add your onion to a large rimmed skillet or pan over medium high heat.
-Let the onions start to stick (just slightly) and then add a tablespoon of water.
+1. Saute onion: First add your onion to a large rimmed nonstick skillet or pan over medium high heat.
+Cook the onions, stirring frequently.
+When the onions start to stick (just slightly), add a tablespoon of water.
 Repeat this process for about 2-3 minutes.

-2. Then add the bell peppers and mushrooms.
+2. Add the bell peppers and mushrooms.
 Saute for a couple minutes.

-3. Now add the tofu: crumble it with your hand over the pan.
+3. Now add the tofu: Crumble the drained tofu with your hand over the pan.
 You can also cut the tofu into chunks and scramble it in the pan with your cooking utensil.

 • Category: Breakfast